Tag: history

 Famous Decisions That Were Left to Chance

-From city names to military strategy, some of history's most consequential moments came down to a coin toss, a card draw, or blind luck.
+From city names to military strategy, some of history's biggest moments came down to a coin toss or blind luck.
 Here are a few worth knowing.

 historycoin-flipdecision-makingrandomness

-Random jury selection is one of the oldest applications of randomization in civic life.
-The principle behind it shaped democratic theory — and it's under more pressure now than ever.
+Random jury selection shaped democratic theory and remains one of the oldest uses of randomization in civic life.
+It's under more pressure than ever.

 lawfairnesshistoryrandomness